Anne Helm: Career

-In 1961, Helm appeared in an episode of Alfred Hitchcock Presents ("The Changing Heart", Series 6, episode 14/205, airdate January 3, 1961).
-Alfred Hitchcock Presents The Big Kick, Season 7 episode 37.
-She guest-starred in the premiere episode of ABC's Bus Stop drama series.
+In 1961, Helm appeared in "The Changing Heart" and, in 1962, "The Big Kick", both episodes of Alfred Hitchcock Presents (season 6, episode 14, and season 7 episode 37).
+In 1961 she also guest-starred in the premiere episode of ABC's Bus Stop drama series.
 That same year, she appeared in the first season of CBS's Route 66 in the episode "The Clover Throne", and in the syndicated crime drama The Brothers Brannagan in the episode "Equinox."
 She also played Glamis Barlow, the title character, in the Perry Mason TV episode, "The Case of the Duplicate Daughter."
 In Dec 1961 she appeared as a drug addicted gun moll in The Untouchables episode 3–8, "Mankiller".
 Helm was cast as Jennie Metcalf, the daughter of an outlaw who seeks vengeance for her father's death, in the 1962 episode "Girl with a Gun", on the syndicated anthology series, Death Valley Days.

 Helm drew national recognition as Holly Jones, the love interest of Elvis Presley in his 1962 film Follow That Dream.
 She made five more films during the 1960s including The Iron Maiden (released in the US as Swinging Maiden), a 1962 British made comedy film, The Interns (1962), Honeymoon Hotel (1964), The Unkissed Bride (1966), and the horror film Nightmare in Wax (1969).

 Helm played different roles in three appearances on Wagon Train, an American Western series.
 The first episode Helm was on was entitled "The Dick Pederson Story" (10 Jan.
 1962); the second episode was entitled "Heather and Hamish" (10 Apr.
 1963) and the third was "The Story of Cain" (16 Dec.
 1963).